 What is the purpose of this research?

 A recent large trial in the UK (https://research.ncl.ac.uk/nattina/) demonstrated that tonsillectomy is an effective treatment for patients with recurrent sore throats.
-Bleeding after the surgery is one of the most important risks of tonsillectomy surgery, and can range from small streaks of blood in the saliva to bleeding significant enough you may need to go back to theatre to stop it.
-Over the last 10 years we have seen a significant increase in the number of patients returning to hospital with either bleeding or severe pain following surgery, the reasons for which are currently unclear.
+Bleeding after the surgery is one of the most important risks of tonsillectomy surgery, and can range from small streaks of blood in the saliva to more severe bleeding requiring further surgery.
+Over the last 10 years, there has been a significant increase in the number of patients returning to hospital with either bleeding or severe pain following surgery, the reasons for which are currently unclear.

 The aim of this research is to investigate the factors associated with bleeding and other complications in the first 28 days after a tonsillectomy.
-We hope the results of the study will help improve the standard of care we offer to patients undergoing tonsillectomies.
+We hope the results of the study will help improve the standard of care we offer to patients undergoing tonsillectomy.

 How are we selecting patients?